 For more information about Steffi Hempel’s Beatles Tour then just click here to visit her website.

-Situated on the banks of the river Elbe and surrounded by water on three sides, the Elbphilharmonie boasts 3 concert halls, a hotel and 45 private apartments, and also also has jaw dropping 360 degree views over Hamburg which can be enjoyed from the plaza viewing platform (this is free to go up to).
+Situated on the banks of the river Elbe and surrounded by water on three sides, the Elbphilharmonie is home to 3 concert halls, a hotel and 45 private apartments, as well as jaw dropping 360 degree views over Hamburg, which can be enjoyed from the plaza viewing platform (this is free to go up to).

-The windows are curved to give the effect of waves (in fact, the entire building is supposed to look like a giant wave), and as our guide told us, they are incredibly difficult to get made and incredibly expensive!
+The windows are curved to give the effect of waves (in fact, the entire building is supposed to look like a giant wave), and, our guide informed us, they are incredibly difficult to make and incredibly expensive!

 Freiheit & Roosen